David-Ginzburg/Best-practice-project/docs/architecture.md

 ## Recent Changes

-- Refactored pages according to Feature-Sliced Design architecture
+- Refactored to page-first approach in Feature-Sliced Design architecture
+- Reorganized ticket-list page structure according to FSD: model/hooks and ui folders
-- Moved all business logic from components to hooks in features layer
+- All business logic moved to model/hooks, UI components in ui folder
 - Created entities layer for ticket domain model
-- Created features layer with hooks for ticket list functionality
-- Created widgets layer for UI composition
+- Refactored ticket table to use DataTable (TanStack Table) with column configuration

 ## Feature-Sliced Design Structure